hituro/hituro-makes-macros/storylets/TUTORIAL.md

 ---
 ## Add Storylets

-Your story currently doesn't have any storylets, so the list of season activities is always blank, so lets create some for the seasonal activites we can engage with on the farm.
+Your story currently doesn't have any storylets, so there's nothing to do on the farm (the list of season activities is always blank), so lets create some for the seasonal activites we can do.

 Add the following to the **StoryInit** passage: